coderofgames/Arduino/Signal_Gen_AD9850_OLED_128x64_2/Readme.txt

 Then upload the code, make sure you have an arduino with enough memory.
 There is also pin 13 (D13) on the Arduino that I have used for a switch to start the frequency sweep, so use whatever button you like there.
-At this stage the device must be reset after a frequency sweep, and since the memory is low (on my Arduino Nano) I have not set up variable frequency sweeps, so I just sweep over the audio frequency range in steps of 220 Hz, this step size may change.
+At this stage the device must be reset after a frequency sweep, and since the memory is low (on my Arduino Nano) I have not set up variable frequency sweeps, so I just sweep over the audio frequency range in steps of 100Hz, this step size may change.